-Le Bat en Rouge in New Orleans Square sells some Fantasmic! merchandise.
+Le Bat en Rouge in New Orleans Square may offer some Fantasmic! merchandise.

 Fantasmic! premiered at Disneyland on May 13, 1992.
-The current version of the show, featuring the new Flotsam and Jetsam characters and the new crocodile, premiered on June 12, 2009.
+The current version of the show, featuring the new fire-breathing dragon and the crocodile, premiered on June 12, 2009.

 Fantasmic! features a cast of 50 performers, most of whom have multiple roles.
 In addition there are 50 crew members.

-Kaa the snake is 100 feet long, the crocodile from Peter Pan is 21 feet long and 12 feet tall, Flotsam and Jetsam are 37 feet long and the Maleficent dragon is 40 feet tall.
+Kaa the snake is 100 feet long, the crocodile from Peter Pan is 21 feet long and 12 feet tall, and the Maleficent dragon is 40 feet tall.